Haliwood-Studios/.github/profile/README.md

 * [Halirutan on Twitch](https://www.twitch.tv/halirutan)

-While all repositories will eventually be public, initially they will only be visible to [my sponsors](https://github.com/sponsors/halirutan).
+**A heads-up:** Everything here will eventually be public, but new repos start out visible only to [my sponsors](https://github.com/sponsors/halirutan).
+It's a little thank-you for their support while I'm getting things ready to share with everyone.

 ## What are we working on?

-Right now, this place is mostly empty, but I've got a bunch of ideas and honestly, the sky's the limit.
+Right now this place is pretty empty, but I've got a bunch of ideas and honestly, the sky's the limit.
-Here are some of the things I'm tinkering with and that we could bring to a state where they're worth sharing:
+Here are some of the things I'm tinkering with that we could polish up and make worth sharing:

 ### Creating Optical Illusions